 The geographical and public reach of a KOL, especially in the digital realm, is of critical consideration when engaging with a KOL.
 The type of activities you want to engage with, the sort of content you want to collaborate on with that KOL, and even the clinical data messages that can be discussed and communicated - they’re all governed by the sphere of influence of that KOL.

 Is there a KOL community that’s in itself considered a ‘centre of influence’ in your therapy area?
-It’s likely there is more than one group of such KOLs that have established themselves through their thinking and activities as a powerful force for advancing patient outcomes.
-Where exactly a KOL that you want to engage with sits within such communities is an important factor because by engaging that KOLs you are also in effect engaging that community.
+It’s likely there is more than one group of such KOLs that have established themselves through their thinking and activities as a powerful communal force for advancing patient outcomes.
+Where exactly does a KOL that you want to engage with sit within such communities?
+That’s an important factor because by engaging that KOLs you are also in effect engaging that community.
 And this inevitably comes with its own opportunities and challenges.

 Micro Vs Macro

-We tend to associate the word ‘influence’ with a KOL who has a large reach, a significant audience, a well-known ‘name’ etc. Yet in many therapy areas there exist micro-influencers who may have a limited reach as governed by such metrics and who may not be as visible, but who are very highly respected in their niche areas of expertise.
-Such experts will not be picked up by traditional KOL identification and mapping systems.
+We tend to associate the word ‘influence’ with a KOL who has a large reach, a significant audience, a well-known ‘name’ etc. Yet in many therapy areas there exist micro-influencers who may have a limited reach (as defined by traditional metrics) and who may not be as visible as the ‘usual KOLs’, but who are very highly respected in their niche areas of expertise.
+Such experts will not be picked up by traditional KOL identification and mapping systems because there activity in the therapy area as a whole, especially compared to the top experts, will be considered too low by any algorithm to be seen as important.
 Yet if your medical strategy calls for education, action, and advocacy around issues that affect focussed groups of HCPs, then micro-influences will be of tremendous importance.